MA Applied Linguistics for Language Teaching

 Types of assessments used throughout this course include:

-This course is an ideal grounding for postgraduate students looking to go on to further study such as PhD or for a career in the education sector.
+This masters is an ideal grounding for postgraduate students looking to go on to further study such as PhD or for a career in the education sector.

-Many of our graduates become English language teachers all around the world, in private language schools, state schools, universities and other organisations requiring English language instruction.
-Others find employment opportunities in areas of course and syllabus design, and materials writing in large and small scale publishing houses.
+Many of our graduates become language teachers around the world: in private language schools, state schools, and universities.
+Others find employment opportunities in course and syllabus design, or writing in publishing houses.

 Our postgraduate courses can be used to complement teacher training/development programmes and voluntary or paid roles which focus on the more practical elements of teaching.
 However, other than our PGCE, our courses are not teacher training programmes in themselves.